joepv/joepv.github.io/_posts/2023-02-07-homeybridge.md

 To use the Homey Bridge at it’s full potential you have to get a € 2,99 p/m Homey Premium subscription.
 You can use the hub without subscription up to 5 connected devices, but you aren’t enable to use the more advanced flows and insights then.
 Starters can try all functionality for 3 months and after that decide if the subscription is worth it.
 Besides controlling more devices in your home with a subscription, you get access to Homey Logic.
 This enables you to create more advanced flows and  allows you to use [Homey Insights](https://support.homey.app/hc/en-us/articles/360015370454-Viewing-charts-with-Homey-Insights) for historical insights into everything your Homey Bridge measures.
 From temperature and energy consumption to humidity, light intensity and ppm CO2 (if you have connected these meters to Homey).

 Personally I don’t like subscriptions, but for € 35,88 per year and an initial buy of € 69,00 you have a full featured controller for half the price of a Homey Pro of FIBARO Home Center 3 for the next 5 years.
-Technology improvement is going fast, so it can safe you some money in the end.
+Technology improvement is going fast, so it can save you some money in the end.
 When you do some math, the subscription concept can make you think whether this is an option, because cloud based software is developed rapidly and now also embraced by vendors like Athom.

 ### Are all Homey Apps compatible with the Homey Bridge?